Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Introduction

-In this work, we present a machine learning-based approach utilizing sensor hardware (comprising IMU sensors, a microphone, and a processor) mounted on a car's windshield to detect small damages.
-We also address data challenges and the need for complex models, which motivated the development of our current autoencoder-based anomaly detection approach, as described in subsequent sections.
+In this work, we present a machine learning-based approach utilising sensor hardware (comprising IMU sensors, a microphone, and a processor) mounted on a vehicle's windshield to detect small damages.
+We also address data-related challenges and the need for more expressive models, which motivated the development of our current autoencoder-based anomaly detection approach, as described in subsequent sections.